bmaher74/quant_at/data/README.md

 ## Usage

-Simplest usage for mass download is `python simple.py`.
+Simplest usage for mass download is `python simple.py` (start your Mongo instance first of course).
 This will read all symbols from under `data/simple.csv` and start downloading them.
 Same for `python futures.py`.

-For parallel execution, we provided a chunking ability [TBD],
+For parallel execution, we provided a chunking ability [works for simple, TBD for futures],

 ```
 python simple.py 0 4
 ```

-This divides the symbol list into 4 chunks, and processes the 0th one (it could have been 1,2,etc).
+This divides the symbol list into 4 chunks, and processes the 0th one (it could have been 1, 2, etc).
 For parallel execution 4 processes of `simple.py` would be started, each for / using a different chunk number.
 These processes would ideally be run under a monitoring tool, we prefer [dand][1].
 A sample configuration for this tool can be found in [dand.conf](dand.conf) which can simply be executed with `python dand.py dand.conf`.

 Parallel inserts into Mongo are no problem, both in terms of